What is a Life Cycle Portrait?

 ABOUT KETUBAH PAINTINGS

-Please contact the artist to with specific questions about personalized prints.
-These range in price depending upon the level of personalization.
+Please contact Lori regarding specific questions related to personalized and one of a kind ketubah .
+These range in price depends upon the level of personalization and whether it is an original painting or papercut design.
 Read more about Ketubah here

 Can I order a Life Cycle Portrait for a friend or family member?